bigboxer23/FrontDoorClarifai/README.md

 s3Region: Region of bucket<br>
 logbackserver: Optional IP/port for a logback server to get events.
 If not defined, modify `logback.xml` to log to stdout or a file.
 Example: 192.168.0.7:5671<br>
+basepath: path prefix to append to calls to /analyze.
+Example: /var/lib/motion/

 ### Installation